 I graduated from the University of Warwick in 1999 with a BSc in Accounting and Financial Analysis.
-I went on to work for PriceWaterhouseCoopers for four years in the Audit and Assurance department where I studied for my ACA qualification with the ICAEW.
+I went on to work for PwC for four years in the Audit and Assurance department where I studied for my ACA qualification with the ICAEW.
 I worked on a range of audit clients from smaller owner-managed businesses through to large multi-national corporations.
 During this time I taught some of our new recruits on an auditing introduction programme which first ignited my interest in teaching.

-I qualified in 2002 and moved to work for HM Revenue & Customs as an Advisory Accountant, advising inspectors on the technical accountancy aspects of investigations.
+I qualified as a Chartered Accountant in 2002 and moved to work for HM Revenue & Customs as an Advisory Accountant, advising inspectors on the technical accountancy aspects of investigations.
 Whilst working at HM Revenue & Customs I studied for my Chartered Tax Advisor qualification and qualified and became a member of the Chartered Institute of Tax in 2005.
 I had some time out of work on maternity leave for two periods between 2007 and 2010 and on return I moved into managing a team within the Civil Investigations section investigating tax avoidance schemes.
 During this time I also taught some courses internally at HM Revenue & Customs updating inspectors on new accounting standards and also externally, teaching some higher education modules in Manchester Metropolitan University.